Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Daily Oral Hygiene

-Brushing twice a day with a fluoride toothpaste and cleaning between the teeth daily with interdental brushes or floss helps to remove plaque — the bacterial film that contributes to both tooth decay and gum disease.
+Brushing twice a day with a fluoride toothpaste and cleaning between the teeth daily with interdental brushes or floss helps to remove plaque—the bacterial film that contributes to both tooth decay and gum disease.
+Paying attention to the gum line when brushing is particularly important.

 Regular Dental Check-Ups